larsid/fogbed/docs/config_files.md

 To create a `FogbedExperiment`, define the following sections: `containers`, `instances`, and `links`.
 Furthermore, you have the option to create a single topology by setting the `is_distributed` section to control when the topology should be distributed across the workers.

-??? example "See the example of a single topology:"
+??? example "Example of topology with .yml file:"
     ``` yaml title="topology.yml"
     is_distributed: false